|

 Castle, the mansion of the Arkwrights, first becoming useful at

-by Sir Richard Arkwright, the Preston barber's apprentice.
+the mills founded by Sir Richard Arkwright, the Preston barber's apprentice.

 Next to the Lovers' Walks, the Heights of Abraham attract lover